Skip to main content

 What we do:

-• We make every effort to use *assertive communication* skills to secure these rights in an effective manner.
+• We use *assertive communication* skills to advance our policy objectives in an effective manner.

 • We report and follow up on road hazards.